 High ISO ratings means more light sensitivity, but typically results in images with a grainy appearance.
 Similarly, using high gains for digital cameras will make the camera more light-sensitive, at the cost of grainy images.

 Analog gain is applied to the signal before it is converted to a digital value by the camera’s ADC (analog to digital converter), whereas digital gain is applied directly to the digital pixel values after exposure, to make the image appear brighter.

 While digital gain is post-processing and allows the use of analytical methods, we generally recommend not using it.
 Digital gain will largely increase the amount of noise in the image, and it may result in loss of information due to saturation.
 We also recommend keeping analog gain at a low level, for similar reasons.

-End of part 1 – click here to read part two, “How to improve image quality in confined space inspections”.
+End of part 1 – click here to read part 2, “Getting better images from indoor drone inspections”.